elerch/aws-sdk-for-zig/README.md

 The zig 0.11 HTTP client supports TLS 1.3 only.
-AWS has committed to [TLS 1.3 support across all services by the end of 2023](https://aws.amazon.com/blogs/security/faster-aws-cloud-connections-with-tls-1-3/), but a few services as of February 28, 2024 have not been upgraded, and S3 is a bit intermittent.
+AWS has committed to [TLS 1.3 support across all services by the end of 2023](https://aws.amazon.com/blogs/security/faster-aws-cloud-connections-with-tls-1-3/), but a few services as of April 1, 2024 have not been upgraded, and S3 is a bit intermittent.
 Proxy support has been added, so to get to the services that do not yet support TLS 1.3, you can use something like [mitmproxy](https://mitmproxy.org/) to proxy those requests until roll out is complete.